nhantrichuyenanh/win-11-ofb/README.md

 	 - Generally speaking, Chromium-based browsers are more **privacy invasive** (except for some notable ones like Brave) but **well established** since almost all websites and extentions are built and optimized for them.
 Firefox fork ones, meanwhile, are more **privacy and security-centric**, and some even offer **speed and customizablity**.
 	 - As for me personally, just don't use Chrome (or even Firefox for that matter), opt for something else.
 	 - Edge, despite being heavily bloated, privacy invasive, and having AI nonsense, is extremely good.
 It's **well optimized** for performance and battery life, packed with lots of **nice and useful features** (e.g. vertical tabs, split screen, video enhancement), and supports **Fluent design**.
 You can fix Edge through third party tools or just use it straight out of the box if you don't mind.

+- File Sharing Software:
+	> Why don't I just use cloud storage services like Google Drive?
+Or use Phone Link instead?

+ 	- Because uploading and downloading files on cloud storage services exponentially take up time, and most of the time I simply need to quicky send over a photo.
+And besides, I have no intention of turning on Bluetooth every time to use Phone Link.
+  	- I've tried LocalSend before, and currently using Blip because of Fluent design.

 - PDF Software:
 	> [List of PDF software on Windows](https://wikipedia.org/wiki/List_of_PDF_software#Microsoft_Windows)